sybers/axios-chrome-messaging-adapter/README.md

 # axios-chrome-messaging-adapter

+> ⚠ Deprecated: this project is no longer needed when using Chrome Manifest v3.
+It is recommended to switch from Manifest v3 as v2 is currently phasing out.

 Axios adapter to pass the requests to a Chrome Extension background script.
 Useful to avoid CORB in content scripts.

 More informations about CORB [here](https://www.chromestatus.com/feature/5629709824032768) and [here](https://www.chromium.org/Home/chromium-security/extension-content-script-fetches).